tmforum/DataModelDocumentation/docs/Product/ProductSpecCharacteristicValue.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Product/ProductSpecCharacteristicValue.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `default` : Indicates if the value is the default value for a characteristic
+  - Optional
+- `unitOfMeasure` : Could be minutes, GB...
+  - Optional
+- `validFor` : The period of time for which a value is applicable
+  - Optional
+- `value` : A discrete value that the characteristic can take on
+  - Optional
+- `valueFrom` : The low range value that a characteristic can take on
+  - Optional
+- `valueTo` : The upper range value that a characteristic can take on
+  - Optional
+- `valueType` : A kind of value that the characteristic can take on, such as numeric, text, and so forth

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon